Majramos/awesome/TOPICS.md

 *   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 *   [yzhao062/pyod](https://github.com/yzhao062/pyod) - A Python Library for Outlier and Anomaly Detection, Integrating Classical and Deep Learning Techniques
 *   [sebp/scikit-survival](https://github.com/sebp/scikit-survival) - Survival analysis built on top of scikit-learn
-*   [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
-It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, and modular.

 ## performance-metrics